Security Advisory process and permissions policy

 - Any other permission that is defined with

 restrict accessset to TRUE.
 For more information about

 restrict accesssee hook_permission documentation.

-What about security issues that can't be exploited?
+Security issues that can't be exploited

 There are often instances where it is unlikely that an issue can be exploited on actual sites.
 In these cases the security team considers several elements to determine whether the issue should be handled in the module's public queue or the private queue:

 - If there is a way to exploit the issue by installing a contributed module, it should probably be handled in private.

 - If the steps to exploit the issue are extremely complex, it can more likely be handled in public.

 - If the solution is likely to be controversial or difficult to get right, it is more likely it should be handled in public.